 Prior to joining BE, Marcel was a Congressional Fellow with the Congressional Black Caucus Foundation.
 As a Congressional Fellow, he worked with the office of Congressman A. Donald McEachin and the U.S. House Committee on Natural Resources where he supported numerous environmental justice, energy, and climate legislative and advocacy actions through research, writing, outreach and engagement.
 Marcel has also worked as a Program Analyst at the Environmental Protection Agency’s (EPA) Office of Water (OW).
-While at the EPA, he served as the point of contact for a $120 million grant program and supported OW in defining the benefits and methodology of the Pilot Programs within the initial rollout of the Justice40 initiative.
+While at the EPA, he managed a $120 million grant program and supported OW in defining the benefits and methodology of the Pilot Programs within the initial rollout of the Justice40 initiative.

-Marcel holds a Master of Public Policy degree from American University, and a B.A. in Political Science from the University of North Texas.
-He currently resides in the Southwest Waterfront area of DC, and enjoys reading mostly nonfiction books, going to the gym, playing and watching soccer, and listening to podcasts.
+Marcel holds a Master of Public Policy degree from American University, and a B.A. in Political Science and minor in Economics from the University of North Texas.
+He currently resides in the Columbia Heights area of DC, and enjoys reading, running, going to the gym, and all things soccer.